Education & Childcare

 Comparing Startup Costs

-• Daycare - Full-day care for younger children.
-More licensing complexity but higher revenue per child.
+• Daycare - Full-day care for younger children ($10,000-$95,000 startup).
+More licensing complexity and tighter ratios, but higher revenue per child and no school-break gap.

-• Tutoring Business - Tutoring can be embedded within after-school programs as a premium service offering.
+• Tutoring Business - Lower startup cost and a related academic model.
+Tutoring can be embedded in an after-school program as a premium enrichment tier.

 Frequently Asked Questions

-How much does it cost to start a after-school program?
+How much does it cost to start an after-school program?

 How much do after-school program owners make?

-Do I need a license for a after-school program?
+Do I need a childcare license for an after-school program?

-How long does it take to start a after-school program?
+How long does it take to start an after-school program?

 Free newsletter